kamenAleksandrov/draw_steel_hero_smith/draw_steel_hero_smith_app_plan/bugs/Identified bugs and QoL to be fixed.md

 must add treasure abilities

-some features need their abilities: covenant of the hearth

-sometimes heros cant load certain features

-there is some scroll error in the strenght. when i try to go back up a bit faster and let the screen flow on its own by pulling faster and letting it go it starts twitching in one place and a reloadis seen

 there should be a way to show what condition immunities does a hero have

 add a gold/silver/copper to the wealth stat and make it have both.

-invoentory tab should be eble to edit ALL its elements

 modification popuots should not have an already set value of 0
 ## hard